-Phone interview questions and how to master them
+Phone interview questions & how to master them

 You won't be meeting with your interviewer(s) face to face.
 Instead, you'll be taking part in a phone interview, the results of which will determine whether you're invited to meet with company representatives in person.